cnabio/cnab-spec/103-bundle-runtime.md

 This simple example executes Helm, installing the Wordpress chart with the default settings if `install` is sent, or deleting the installation if `uninstall` is sent.

-An implementation of a CNAB runtime must support sending the following actions to an invocation image:
+An implementation of a CNAB runtime MUST support sending the following actions to an invocation image:

 - `install`
 - `upgrade`
 - `uninstall`

 Invocation images SHOULD implement `install` and `uninstall`.
-If one of these required actions is not implemented, an invocation image MUST NOT generate an error (though it MAY generate a warning).
+If one of these REQUIRED actions is not implemented, an invocation image MUST NOT generate an error (though it MAY generate a warning).
 Implementations MAY map the same underlying operations to multiple actions (example: `install` and `upgrade` MAY perform the same action).

 In addition to the default actions, CNAB runtimes MAY support custom actions (as defined in [the bundle definition](101-bundle-json.md)).
 Any invocation image whose accompanying bundle definition specifies custom actions SHOULD implement those custom actions.
 A CNAB runtime MAY exit with an error if a custom action is declared in the bundle definition, but cannot be executed by the invocation image.